-Marketing today is not as straightforward as it used to be a few decades ago although the principles remain the same.
-You still need to first earn the trust of your potential customers before they will seriously consider buying your products or services.
+Marketing today is not as straightforward as it used to be a few decades ago, although the principles remain the same.
+You still need to first earn the trust of your potential customers before they seriously consider buying your products or services.

 To do that, you need to be as transparent and as honest as you can.
 If you fail to discuss your pricing openly, your prospect will quickly begin to feel like you are trying to hide something from them and the possibility of a deal shuts down from there.

-It’s simple; people want to know details around pricing before even thinking about making an actual purchasing decision.
+It’s simple; people want to know details about pricing before even thinking about making an actual purchasing decision.

 One of the core concepts of content marketing is to address every possible question your customers ask you.

-Businesses that choose to avoid addressing pricing on their websites insist on a variety of reasons for doing so.
+Businesses that avoid addressing pricing on their websites insist on various reasons for doing so.
 The most common reasons for this include the following;

-Your business and products/services are so different with so many variables that it isn’t possible to provide information on pricing.
+- Your business and products/services are so different with so many variables that it isn’t possible to provide pricing information.